BroadcomMFD/bridge-for-git-explorer/README.md

 **Client-side prerequisites:**

-- Install Visual Studio Code.
+- Install Visual Studio Code 1.82 or higher.
 - Access to either Endevor version 18.0.12 with the SO09580 and SO09581 PTFs or Endevor version 18.1 with the SO15978 PTF.
 - Access to Bridge for Git version 2.13 or higher.
 - Cloned and opened synchronized Git-Endevor mapping in the VS Code workspace.
 For more information, see [Access and Clone a Synchronized Repository](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/ca-endevor-integrations-for-enterprise-devops/1-0/ca-endevor-bridge-for-git/Using-ca-enterprise-git-bridge/access-and-clone-an-initialized-git-endevor-mapping.html) in the Broadcom documentation.